 - it's quick and easy to throw together

 - it reheats like a dream, even in a flask for lunch the next day (probably cut up the sausages for ease of eating)

-- it's made with easily available ingredients.
-Choose whichever sausages are your favourites and which ever beans you have to hand.
+- it's made with readily available ingredients.
+Choose whichever sausages are your favourites and whichever beans you have to hand.
 I favour a couple of tins of flageolet or butter beans, but the mixed beans also work well.